 Important Information to Ranchers

 Agricultural lands are valued based upon their capacity to produce income.
 Annually, the Wyoming Department of Revenue (DOR) receives data about the market price of hay and the lease rate for grazing lands.
 Then, by weighing a five-year average of those prices and by utilizing income formulae, they determine and issue to the local assessor, a range of values per acre for different soil types.
 I have selected the lowest possible value from each range category.
-The 2017 value for irrigated land went down by about 5.4%.
-Pasture lands increased by roughly 8%.
-Early indications are that we will see a decrease in irrigated values for tax year 2018 with a slight increase in rangeland values.
+The 2020 value for irrigated land went up by about 3.4%.
+Dry crop lands decreased by roughly 3.2%, with rangeland deceasing 1%.
 Please keep in mind that agricultural lands in Sublette County are consistently sold for far more than their productive value.
 Therefore, even with the increases in values, the taxes are still much lower than if the land were valued at fair market value.

 For more information about the method of determining ag land values, please visit the Department of Revenue Property Tax Division website Agricultural page.